fatarick/gptOS/README.md

 # gptOS
 I got bored and i asked chatGPT o1 to create me an OS simulation in python then i asked him to rewrite this into web.
 This is the Web version.

-Now every version is completley wrote by ChatGPT

 # Updates

 gptOS 1.1: Added Media Player, Extended File Explorer Functionalitty, Updated Default Wallaper, Added text editor, Updated window appearance, Added more functionality to kernel, Fixed Task Manager, Updated About App.